 On-Campus Internship Programs

-Federal Semester is open to students from all majors; year-long program combines a fall academic seminar with a spring internship.
+Federal Fellows is open to students from all majors; year-long program combines a fall academic seminar with a spring internship.
 Helps students deepen understanding of the federal government and policy making.

-Global Semester is similar to Federal Semester; fall academic seminar on global leadership and policy and a spring internship experience.
+Global Fellows is similar to Federal Semester; fall academic seminar on global leadership and policy and a spring internship experience.
 Two tracks: science diplomacy and international development.